Hamiltonicity in generalized quasi-dihedral groups: Grids, Walls and Cylinders

 Let $P_k$ denote the path graph on $k$ vertices and $D$ the double ray graph.
 The \emph{(two-ended) infinite grid} $\mathcal G_k$ of height $k$ is the graph $P_k \Box D$.
 The next lemma provides a way to extract a spanning grid and, consequently, a Hamiltonian double ray from a graph.

 \begin{lemma}{\rm{\cite[Lemma 3.9]{miraftab2017cycles}}} Let $G,H$ be two-ended locally finite graphs and let $G_1,\ldots, G_n$ be disjoint subgraphs of $G$ such that \begin{enumerate}[{\rm(i)}] \item $\bigsqcup_{i=1}^n V(G_i) = V(G)$, and \item every $G_i$ contains a spanning subgraph $H_i$, which is isomorphic to~$H$ by means of an isomorphism~$\phi_i: H \rightarrow H_i$, and \item for every ${i < n}$ and every~${v \in H_i}$ there is an edge between~$v$ and~${\phi_{i+1} \circ \phi^{-1}_i(v)}$. \end{enumerate} Let $R$ be a spanning double ray of $H$.
 Then $G$ contains a spanning infinite grid of height $n$.
-In particular, it contains a Hamiltonian double ray and a Hamiltonian circle. \end{lemma}
+In particular, it contains a Hamiltonian double ray and a Hamiltonian circle\footnote{See page 17 for the definition of circle.}. \end{lemma}

 The \emph{wall graph} $W_k$ of height $k$ is the graph with vertex set $V(W_k)=\Z \times \Z_k$ and edge set $E(W_k)=E_1 \cup E_2 \cup E_3$, where

 For $k+l$ even, the \emph{twisted cubic cylinder} $\overline{W}_{k,l}$ of height $k$ and twist $l\in \Z$ is the graph with vertex set $V(\W_{k,l})=V(W_k)=\Z \times \Z_k$ and edge set $E(\W_{k,l})=E(W_k) \cup E'_{l}$, where \begin{itemize}